suzybee1987/the-book-nook-project/README.md

 ### **Wireframes**

-The wireframes were created using [Adobe XD](https://www.adobe.com/uk/products/xd.html) and can be found in pdf form in [wireframes](wireframes)
+The wireframes were created using [Adobe XD](https://www.adobe.com/uk/products/xd.html) and can be found in pdf form in [wireframes](wireframes).

 - Desktop view